Sizzle & Spice: Unveiling the Best Beef Recipes from Across Asia

 • Velveting Beef: This essential Chinese technique is a game-changer for stir-fries, ensuring incredibly tender, “velvet-like” beef.

-• How-to: Simply coat thinly sliced beef with a mixture of baking soda (about 1/2 teaspoon per pound of beef) and a small amount of cornstarch, along with soy sauce and oil.
+• How-to: Simply coat thinly sliced beef with a mixture of baking soda (about 1/2 teaspoon per pound of beef) & a small amount of cornstarch, along with soy sauce & oil.
 Let it sit for 20-30 minutes, then rinse it thoroughly before cooking.
 The baking soda slightly raises the pH of the meat, preventing the proteins from seizing up, while the cornstarch creates a protective barrier.

 • Fruit Enzymes: Certain fruits contain natural enzymes that break down protein, acting as potent tenderizers.